-The Library can assist with a literature search, which is a systematic and comprehensive search for published, academic material on your specific subject/topic.
-How do you request one?
-Simply go to Request a literature search .
+The Library can help with a literature search—a systematic and comprehensive search for published academic resources on your topic.

 The EbscoHost database collection is a multidisciplinary database with academic, peer-reviewed articles, company profiles, images and e-books.